The Cucumber beetle is a common pests throughout most of the United States and southern Canada east of the Rocky Mountains.

 - Treat for cucumber beetles by picking the adults off leaves and stems and dropping them into a bucket of soapy water.
 If you see any infected plants, remove them and destroy them immediately.

-- Organic neem oilused as both a foliar spray and a soil drench is an effective weapon against many kinds of garden pests.
+- Organic neem oil pesticide used as both a foliar spray and a neem soil drench is an effective weapon against many kinds of garden pests.

 - Introduce Entomopathogenic nematodes to your garden soil to keep many different sorts of ground-dwelling larvae under control.